 When it comes to changing barrels, we have done it a couple of times.

-We have now stock the Australian made Redback Precision Barrel vices.
+We have now stocked the Australian made Redback Precision Barrel vices.

 This Vice is NOT recommended for use for removing Orignal Factory Barrels